libxengine/libxengine/README.en.md

 link to the library,sush as base library:-lXEngine_BaseLib
 ###### UPDate
 terminate execution in the xengine dir:git pull
 Execute the command after success:sudo ./XEngine_LINEnv.sh -b -i 6 to clean,and sudo ./XEngine_LINEnv.sh -b -i 3 to install
+If there is a major update, it is recommended to clean up and run sudo . /XEngine_LINEnv.sh -i 3 to reprocess the environment.
 #### MacOS
 MacOS requires system 13 and above,install like to linux,you can view the installation method through the -h parameter of the installation script.
 please make sure xcode is installed in you system before execution this script.if not,please execution:xcode-select --install